pfreemantlm/dev-standard/Platform/CampaignService.md

 ## getCampaigns

-Returns a mapping of ID:Name for Campaigns belonging to the provided Advertiser and year.
+Using the parameter `(campaignservice)getCampaigns` will return a mapping of ID:Name for Campaigns belonging to the provided Advertiser and year.
 A Campaign ID will be required for subsequent operations to manage Placements, Creatives, and Tags within that Campaign.

 Example Input: